chry-santhemum/website/content/posts/poems.md

 where every road began.
 The air was brisk, \
 the foam sparkled rose-gold, the moon

 pale and crystalline.
-We were no longer \
+Were we no longer \
-just a burning memory.
+just a burning memory?

 And with a gasp I was wide awake, flailing fists \
 where my majestic wings had been.
 Soaring so high